Sodium Chloride Injection 23.4%Pronunciation

 Research indicates that patients with impaired kidney function, including premature neonates, who receive parenteral levels of aluminum at greater than 4 to 5 mcg/kg/day accumulate aluminum at levels associated with central nervous system and bone toxicity.
 Tissue loading may occur at even lower rates of administration.

-Pregnancy Category C — Animal reproduction studies have not been conducted with 23.4% Sodium Chloride Injection, USP.
-It is also not known whether sodium chloride can cause fetal harm when administered to a pregnant woman or can affect reproduction capacity.
-Sodium chloride should be given to a pregnant woman only if clearly needed.
+Category C. Animal reproduction studies have not been conducted with Sodium Chloride.
+It is also not known whether Sodium Chloride can cause fetal harm when administered to a pregnant woman or can affect reproduction capacity.
+Sodium Chloride should be given to a pregnant woman only if clearly needed.

 Sodium Chloride Injection 23.4% Dosage and Administration